-Three years later, I finally cracked the code: Sustainable meal planning all comes down to effective meal prepping.
-And not just what you’re cooking in the kitchen on Sunday, but also deciding which foods and meals you want to eat for the week.
-To help you get started, I’m breaking down steps to create a customizable meal plan you can actually stick to.
+Years later, I finally cracked the code: Sustainable meal planning all comes down to effective meal-prepping.
+That means not just getting in the kitchen for a cook-a-thon on Sunday, but also deciding which foods and meals actually work for your lifestyle.

 Here’s my empty meal plan grid.
 Consider this the first step in deciding what to meal-prep for the week.

 My personal goal is to keep my meals balanced, so I split them all up into food categories: protein, produce, and carbs (a starch).
 I even split up my snacks like this, too.
 Thinking about my meals in food categories reminds me to make sure most meals I eat are pretty nutritionally balanced.
 This might be overly restrictive for some people, but for those who thrive on structure, it can be a helpful roadmap.